Q: How did you get started creating your SaaStr community, and how could I get started on making one for a different industry?

 - You probably have to do it yourself.
 It is hard to outsource your core.
 If you want to write and talk about something and be an expert in it, it has to come from you.
 Not a junior content marketer or agency.

 - Build your list.
 Whether it’s an email list, or a text/SMS list, or both … build your list.
-Even today, folks will open your newsletter.
+Even today, with an explosion of newsletters, folks will open your newsletter — if they are part of your community.
 And they will read your texts.
 A lot of them will.
+We get 20%+ open rates on all our email newsletters (4 of them).
+That means each week, 50,000 of the 200,000+ that get our newsletters read our emails.
+Your list is gold.

 - It compounds.
 Like most things, building a community takes time.
 We had early quick wins with great readers.
 But it took 2 solid years of writing to build up to our first 800-person meet-up, and 3 years to get to our first 1,500+ person SaaStr Annual.
 That corpus of content, and referrals, and SEO built upon itself.
 But not overnight.
 A bit more on the first 24 months here: SaaStr Grows 10x in 24 Months to 2.5 Million Views a Month: What We’ve Learned | SaaStr